google/gsocguides/pages/mentor/20-org_application.md

 ## The Ideas Page

 The ideas page is the most important part of the organization application.
 Please see the Ideas Page chapter of this guide for more information.
+Be sure to adjust any project ideas from 2020 or before to adjust for the smaller scope and time allowances for 2021 (175 hours for 2021 versus 350 hours for 2020 and before).

 ## Past Success